How to Care for Relaxed Hair

 How to Care for Relaxed hair

 Learning how to care for relaxed hair is a process.
 We are here to help you on your journey to a healthier longer head free flowing relaxed hair.
 The information we provide is a good start, but we highly recommend researching the matter a lot deeper.
 Do your research online on the various black hair care blogs available.
-We recommend that you frequent sites such as LongHairCorner Blog or Black Hair Media and .
-We also highly recommend that you purchase a great relaxed hair care book at our online store, and use it as your hair journey manual.
-For relaxed hair ladies we strongly recommend reading the book Ultra Black Hair Growth 2.
-Keep reading for the most basic information when it comes to cleansing, shampooing and styling your relaxed hair.
+We recommend that you frequent hair forum sites.
+We also highly recommend that you purchase a great relaxed hair care book and use it as your hair journey manual.
+For relaxed hair we recommend reading the book Ultra Black Hair Growth 2.
+Keep reading for the most basic information when it comes to cleansing, conditioning and styling your relaxed hair.

 Many black women have been brought up on the belief that they should only clean their hair every 2-4 weeks. this is one of the biggest misconceptions when it comes to black hair care.
 While it is true that most shampoo's are very harsh relaxed hair- simply not cleaning it is never a good option!
 Instead, consider washing your hair with shampoo 1-2 times a month and co-wash your hair with conditioner at least 1-2 times a week in between shampoos.
 What is Co-washing means washing your hair in the same manner as with a shampoo, but simply using a conditioner.
 This is a great way of adding moisturizer to your tresses.
 Co washing simply means not using shampoo, but instead wash your hair with conditioner.
 By massaging your scalp and hair with a conditioner in the same manor you would with a shampoo, you actually can achieve the same cleansing result.